Analytics. Every click, mapped in real time.

 Why is city-level geo sometimes missing?

 City-level geo resolution depends on the IP range.
-Carrier-grade NAT, VPN, and some corporate proxies resolve to region or country level only — we can't resolve a city from a shared NAT IP.
-We use MaxMind GeoIP2 City; accuracy is high for residential IPs but lower for mobile carrier and enterprise IP ranges.
+Carrier-grade NAT, VPN, and some corporate proxies resolve to region or country level only - we can't resolve a city from a shared NAT IP.
+We use an offline geo-IP dataset (no PII shared); accuracy is high for residential IPs but lower for mobile carrier and enterprise IP ranges.
 We report what we can resolve; we don't guess.

 How does conversion attribution break if the click_id is lost?